-After the desk review, the evaluation and selection process will be managed by the external independent company tasked to conduct (1) the pre-evaluation of applications by involving the roster of international experts - peer reviewers, (2) the pitch coaching sessions by involving international coaches and (3) the final evaluation by the Independent Investment Committee composed of odd number of international experts.
+After the desk review stages, the evaluation and selection process will be managed by the external independent company tasked to conduct (1) Business ide evaluation, (2) training of selected 150 applicants to prepare a business plan and submit it to the second stage of the competition, (3) the middle stage evaluation of applications by involving the roster of international experts - peer reviewers, (4) the pitch coaching sessions by involving international coaches and (5) the final evaluation by the Independent Investment Committee composed of odd number of international experts.
 The latter will make the financing decision regarding the award of grants.

 5.2.
-Pre-evaluation of Applications
+Business Idea evaluation stage

-Each Application that meets desk review criteria will be individually evaluated at least by two independent and unbiased international peer-reviewers.
-Each Peer Reviewer will have business/market knowledge and related experience relevant for the proposal.
+Each Application that meets first stage desk review criteria will be individually evaluated by independent and unbiased peer-reviewer/peer-reviewers.
+Each Peer Reviewer will have relevant qualification and experience.

 Each peer reviewer must have the highest standards of integrity, which preclude any questionable affiliation with Applicants, including as an employee, consultant, relative, political or business affiliate.
 Each candidate should disclose in advance any perceived, potential or actual conflict of interest that could affect their objectivity.
 The peer reviewers will be asked to remotely evaluate one or more proposals closely related to their field of expertise and to submit a completed evaluation grid.
-Peer Reviewers shall also check the eligibility of costs presented in the proposal budget, as well as their adequacy and consistency with the business and activity plans.
-Peer reviewers have to provide consensus merit-based scores and a comments on each proposal, highlighting the strengths and weaknesses of the Application and indicating any issues that might be clarified with an Applicant at the interview.
-If initially assigned two peer reviewers do not agree on consensus scores and comments, there should be assigned additional expert/experts.
-So consensus score should be decided by a majority of votes of assigned peer experts.
+Peer reviewers have to provide consensus merit-based scores on each proposal.

 Evaluation Criteria and scoring principles: The peer reviewers will assess each proposal against the evaluation criteria identified in Table 2 below.
-They are entitled to arrange up to 15 minutes interview (online/offline) with Applicant.
 They will assess the proposal and provide a 1-10 score for each criterion where 10 indicates the strongest possible score on the criterion and 1 indicates the weakest possible score.

-Each criterion is assigned with weights due their importance (criterion I -20%, Criterion II -20%, Criterion IV - 10%, Criterion V - 15%, Criterion VI - 15%).
+Each criterion is assigned with weights due their importance (criterion I -40%, Criterion II -30%).
 Thus, each proposal can achieve a maximum of 100 points.